 How to Get your I-20 or DS-2019 form to Apply for F-1 or J-1 Status

-International students who have been accepted into a graduate program must supply the following information and documents before an I-20 or DS-2019 form can be issued.
+International students who have been accepted into a graduate program at the Blacksburg campus must supply the following information and documents before an I-20 or DS-2019 form can be issued (students accepted for the National Capital Region must contact NCR for assistance).
 Documents may be submitted along with the application for admission, or any time after that, but before the deadline of June 1 for fall admission or November 1 for spring admission:

 - Show proof of having sufficient funds to cover all educational and living expenses for the first year.
 See our Financial Requirements page for details.